 Errors made by payers

-The rarest reason – only 3% of failures.
-Not everyone knows about the CVC2 code required for 3D-S authentication.
+The rarest reason which makes only 3% of all failures.
+Not everyone knows about the CVC2 code required for 3DS authentication.
 And it’s not a hopeless task you can’t influence.
-You'll eliminate this type of decline reason by providing your customers with an intuitive checkout, you’ll eliminate this type of failure.
+You'll eliminate this type of decline reason by providing your customers with an intuitive checkout.
+Customer experience plays a big role here.

 Payment gateway issues

 At times, the payment gateway that you are using may decline your transaction.
-This happens because certain merchants may have an upper limit on transactions.
+This happens because certain merchants' accounts may have an upper limit on transactions in their provider settings.
 If the transaction exceeds that amount, it gets declined.
 In such cases, the consumer has to check whether there are other payment methods available or make multiple transactions until the desired amount is reached.
-Another reason is a payment gateway fault, or simply its downtime.
+Another reason is a payment gateway fault or simply its downtime.

 A security threat from the side of the issuing bank can lead to a decline.
 For example, a card is marked only for domestic use and is being used for an international website.

-There can also be a range of other issues that may occur, for instance, poor internet connection, the two-factor authentication not occurring correctly, or the connection timing out due to a slow response from the initiator’s end.
+There can also be a range of other issues that may happen, for instance, due to a poor internet connection, the two-factor authentication not occurring correctly, or the connection timing out due to a slow response from the initiator’s end.

 3 tips on payment failure management

-- Users are more likely to make successful payments if the payment form is helpful with it: splitting the card number input field into four-digit blocks with automatic cursor transfer to the next block, visual imitation of a bank card, no unnecessary fields or information.
-Provide tips at each stage of filling out the payment form: everyone appreciates convenience and time savings.
+- Users are more likely to make successful payments if the payment form is helpful with it: splitting the card number input field into four-digit blocks with automatic cursor transfer to the next block, visual imitation of a bank card, and no unnecessary fields or information.
+Provide tips at each stage of filling out the payment information: everyone appreciates convenience and time savings.

-- Analyse the reasons for transaction failure and abandoned carts: according to statistics, after several reminders to customers about an unfinished purchase, sales results increase by 2.4 times compared to cases when one was just sent a formal message.
+- Analyse the reasons for payment failure and abandoned carts.
+According to statistics, after several reminders to customers about an unfinished purchase, sales results increase by 2.4 times compared to cases when one was just sent a formal message.